apohllo/rod-rest/Readme.md

 ```

-The client provides the following calls
+The client provides the following calls:

 ```ruby
 # find person by ROD id